alexcla99/brain_mri_keras_classification/README.md

-+--- settings.json                     # The settings of the model and the train phase +--- test_trained_model.py             # A script to test a trained model +--- test_transfer_learned_model.py    # A script to test a transfer learned model +--- train.py                          # A script to train from scratch a model +--- transfer_learn.py                 # A script to apply transfer learning on a model +--- utils.py                          # Some utils
++--- settings.json                     # The settings of the model and the train phase +--- test_trained_model.py             # A script to test a trained model +--- test_transfer_learned_model.py    # A script to test a transfer learned model +--- tf_config.py                      # A script to configure TensorFlow +--- train.py                          # A script to train from scratch a model +--- transfer_learn.py                 # A script to apply transfer learning on a model +--- utils.py                          # Some utils